 In 2017 and 2018, ICOs were one of the hottest topics in the startup and cryptocurrency worlds.
 The rapid popularization of blockchain technology provided thousands of startups with the opportunity to collect funds from investors all around the world in the form of ICOs – Initial Coin Offerings.

-During just the first seven months of 2018, ICOs generated more than $12 billion.
+It took only the first seven months of 2018 for the ICOs to generate more than $12 billion.
 However, not all of that money was used to support startups genuinely interested in collecting funds for the development of their products.

 Of course, that doesn’t mean ICOs are dead.
 But there’s a new instrument in town which is quickly becoming the preferred option for those looking to invest in new businesses – Security Token Offering.
 What’s the better choice to fund your startup?